Dewalt-arch/pimpmykali/README.md

 - sudo ./pimpmykali.sh
 - For a new kali vm, run menu option N

+# Revision 1.1.2 - copy /home/kali to /root if root login enabled screen and prompt
+  - Recently there have been a number of users wanting to run as root in kali but finding there
+  - are no files or directories in /root once the root login is enabled and they login as root
+  - This is the default as root was disabled there is not anything in /root

+  - A second screen and prompt was added to the Root Login Enable function
+  - This prompts the user to copy everything from /home/kali to /root
+    - Y selection copy of /home/kali to /root is preformed
+    - N selection will skip this copy and end this function
+  - No file-checking is preformed
+  - This WILL overwrite anything in /root with the contents of /home/kali

 # Revision 1.1.1 - quick fix
   - Quick fix applied to modifiy a specific function that was calling
   - the exit_screen when it should not have been